History of Florida Gators football: Early history (1906–1959)

-Early History (1906-1959)
+The University of the State of Florida was in Lake City during its first year of existence (1905–06), while the first buildings of its new campus were constructed in Gainesville.
+The 1905 football season was a lost one, since university president Andrew Sledd ruled several players ineligible for academic reasons, forcing the cancellation of four out of five games.
+Just half of season's final contest was played; it was suspended when it was discovered that Florida's opponent, The Julian Landon Institute of Jacksonville, included a professional player.
+Florida's squad refused to take the field for the second half, and the game was suspended with Florida holding a 6-0 lead.
 The state university's football team began varsity play when the Gainesville campus opened in September 1906.
 Tackle William Wetmore "Gric" Gibbs is the only known member of the lost 1905 team who played for the new university's team in Gainesville.
 Football and baseball games and track meets were held at University Athletic Field, a grassy playing surface flanked by low bleachers on West University Avenue just north of the present stadium site.
 Permanent bleachers were installed in 1911, and the facility was renamed Fleming Field in honor of former Florida governor Francis P. Fleming.
 From 1911 to 1930, Florida's football squads posted a 49–7–1 record at Fleming Field.
 Because of the facility's limited capacity (about 5,000) and the relative inaccessibility of Gainesville in the early 20th century, most home games against top opponents were scheduled at larger venues in Jacksonville or Tampa; a handful were played in St. Petersburg and Miami.
 The school's first football coach was "Pee Wee" Forsythe, who led the Florida team for three winning seasons (including a 6–0 win over the Rollins College Tars in their first game).
 Forsythe used the Minnesota shift and also played on the team.
 The 1907 team was co-state champion with Stetson.
 Captain Roy Corbett was also the athletics editor of the Florida Pennant.
 The 1908 team defeated Stetson at home and played a scoreless tie on the road.
 William A. Shands, future state senator and namesake of Shands Hospital, played on the 1907 and 1908 teams.
 During these early years the Florida sports teams adopted their orange-and-blue team colors, reportedly a combination of school's predecessors: the blue and white of the FAC and the orange and black of the EFS.